wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpServiceLibrary.md

 Or Use the generic events subscription method
 **SpeechClient.SubscribeTo<RecognitionResult>();**

-**Return format** | Description |
+**Return Format** | Description |
 ------|------
 **RecognitionStatus**|The status on how the recognition was produced.
-For example, was it produced as a result of successful recognition, or as a result of canceling the connection, etc..
+For example, was it produced as a result of successful recognition, or as a result of canceling the connection, etc.
 **Phrases** | The set of n-best recognized phrases with the recognition confidence.
 Refer to the above table for phrase format.

 ## <a name="Response">Speech Response</a>